Mastering the React Pro Sidebar

 We wrap the SidebarComponent in the BrowserRouter, and then we will create route paths.

-import { BrowserRouter, Route, Routes } from "react-router-dom";
+import { BrowserRouter, Route, Routes } from 'react-router-dom';

-import Home from "./components/Home"
+import Home from './components/Home';

-import Profile from './components/Profile'
+import Profile from './components/Profile';

-import SidebarComponent from './components/SidebarComponent'
+import Contact from './components/Contact';

-import About from "./components/About";
+import About from './components/About';

-import General from "./components/Settings/General.jsx";
+import General from './components/Settings/General';

-import Security from "./components/Settings/Security";
+import Security from './components/Settings/Security';

 const App = () => {